-Visa regulations can be quite complex, and it is your responsibility to be aware of the regulations.
-Carnegie Mellon University provides a Foreign Student Advisor to assist applicants in visa matters, and we strongly recommend international applicants to use this service.
-Should you need to contact the Foreign Student Advisor, the address and phone number are listed below:
+Visa regulations can be quite complex, and it is the applicant’s responsibility to be aware of the regulations.
+Carnegie Mellon University has a Foreign Student Advisor to assist applicants in visa matters, and we strongly recommend that you use this service.
+Below is contact information for any applicant who would like to contact our Foreign Student Advisor:

 Office of International Education